igaster/laravel-model-events/README.md

 ```

 - Now every time this model instance is changed, the event will be logged and attributed to the authenticated user.
-- As a bonus a report of the updated field will be added in the description!
+- As a bonus a report of all the updated attributes will be added in the description!

 ### Step 3: Fetch a list of events: